 Rachel Baiman Trio (USA)Fri 28th January 2022

-Doors at 7pm, show at 8pm
+Doors at 7pm, show at 8pm.
+All Seated.

 Chicago-born, Nashville resident, Rachel played a blinder when she appeared at TLR with Molly Tuttle back in April 2018, now she returns with her band.
 Rachel’s 2017 label debut Shame was featured on NPR’s ‘Songs We Love’, called a ‘Rootsy Wake-up Call’ by Folk Alley, and described by Vice’s ‘Noisey’ as ‘flipping off authority one song at a time.’
 Produced by Andrew Marlin of Mandolin Orange, it features ‘I Could’ve Been Your Lover Too’, which has reached over a million plays on Spotify.